BuongiornoTexas/rsrtools/README.rst

    lists into Rocksmith save files).

    *However*, @sandiz, the rs-manager developer, has implemented functionality to export rs-manager set lists in a format that can be used by rsrtools.
-A near term update of rsrtools will allow loading of these set lists into Rocksmith save files.
-Once this is done, we will have a work flow where set lists can be generated using the rs-manager GUI and then exported for loading into Rocksmith by a simple rsrtools command (bypassing the joys of setting up text filters for rsrtools).
+As of 0.2.0, rsrtools allows loading of these set lists into Rocksmith save files.
+So we now have a work flow where set lists can be generated using the rs-manager GUI and then exported for loading into Rocksmith by rsrtools (bypassing the joys of setting up text filters for rsrtools).

 That's the Long Intro over.